GEM: Gaussian Embedding Modeling for Out-of-Distribution Detection in GUI Agents: Experiments

 \subsubsection{Implementation.}

 Popular GUI Agents~\cite{wu2024atlas, qin2025ui, xu2024aguvis} are developed based on Qwen2-VL-7B.
-To simulate the construction process of a popular GUI Agent, we perform SFT on Qwen2-VL-7B using AITZ train dataset, and then evaluate its OOD detection performance on each sample from eight different OOD datasets and AITZ test dataset (ID).
-We report the accuracy, precision, recall, and F1 score for each dataset.
+To simulate the construction process of a popular GUI Agent, we perform SFT on Qwen2-VL-7B using AITZ train dataset, and then evaluate its OOD detection performance on each sample from OOD datasets and AITZ test dataset (ID).